notsaad/notsaad/README.md

 ### Hey!

-My name is Saad and I'm a second year computer science student at the University of Ottawa.
+My name is Saad and I'm a third year computer science student at the University of Ottawa.
 Here on my Github you can find many of the side projects I have completed, or am working on currently!
 You can reach/contact me at the following:
 📫 saadmazharr@gmail.com